kuzzleio/documentation/src/plugins/1/constructors/dsl/index.md

 ### Return

-The `getFilterIds` function returns an array of strings, contaning the exhaustive list of filter identifiers registered in the provided index-collection pair.
+The `getFilterIds` function returns an array of strings, containing the exhaustive list of filter identifiers registered in the provided index-collection pair.

 ---